top of page

 Supporting Texas Energy

-It is hard to believe that just a few years ago, the United States was energy independent.
-Texas was at the forefront of providing energy to the rest of world.
+It is hard to believe that the United States was energy-independent just a few years ago.
+Texas was at the forefront of providing energy to the rest of the world.
 Fast forward to now, and our most valuable natural resource is lying stagnant beneath our soil.
-Meanwhile, we see D.C. politicians constantly trying to pass “Green New Deal”-type legislation that will destroy jobs; our economy; and don’t provide any reliability for days that aren’t sunny or windy.
+Meanwhile, we see D.C. politicians constantly trying to pass “Green New Deal”-type legislation that will destroy jobs, the economy, and won’t provide any reliability for days that aren’t sunny or windy.
 To combat these attacks, however, John voted “yes” on SB 1017 to stop local governments and other entities from regulating and restricting engines and energy sources we choose to use.

 bottom of page